domkris/AuthDemo/README.md

 </td>
 <td  colspan="2">

-- **Step 1: User sends login request to Server** <br><br>
+- **Step 1: User sends a login request to Server** <br><br>

-- **Step 2: Validation of user's email and password.** <br>
+- **Step 2: Validation of the user's email and password.** <br>
-    Server sends a request to DB to check user's email and password.
+    Server sends a request to DB to check the user's email and password.
-    User can be locked out on 5 wrong login attempts for 5 min.
+    The U=user can be locked out on five wrong login attempts for 5 minutes.
-    Server gets response from DB and if user credentials are correct go to step 3 and 4.<br><br>
+    The server gets a response from DB, and if the user's credentials are correct, go to step 3 and 4.<br><br>

-- **Step 3: Creation of Access Token**<br>
+- **Step 3: Creation of the Access Token**<br>
-    Server sends request to Redis to create Access Token.
-Access Token is in format of JWT Token and is valid and stored in Redis for 10 minutes and deleted on expire.
+    Server sends request to Redis to create the Access Token.
+Access Token is in the format of JWT Token and is valid and stored in Redis for 10 minutes and deleted on expire.
 Server gets newly created Access Token from Redis.<br><br>

-- **Step 4: Creation of Refresh Token**<br>
+- **Step 4: Creation of the Refresh Token**<br>
-    Server sends request to DB to create Refresh Token.
-Refresh Token is in format of random string and is valid for 7 days and can only be used once.
+    Server sends request to DB to create the Refresh Token.
+Refresh Token is in format of a random string and is valid for 7 days and can only be used once.
-    Refresh Token is stored indefinitely, it is persistent.
+    The Refresh Token is stored indefinitely, it is persistent.
-    On each use of Refresh Token user gets a new refresh Token that is valid for another 7 days meaning that if user has been inactive for 7 days user will  have to login by using email and password.
+    On each use of Refresh Token, the user gets a new refresh Token that is valid for another 7 days, meaning that if user has been inactive for 7 days user will  have to login by using an email and password.
 Server gets newly created Refresh Token from DB.<br>

 - **Step 5: Server sends Refresh and Access Tokens to the User.**<br><br>